Are You Ready For Change?

 There have been many discussions surrounding “change for the sake of change” or “if it ain’t broke, break it”.
 This is risky ground, not to be undertaken by the amateur or faint of heart.
 The only reason to change something that is not broken today is because the environment in which you are in will be changing or you are looking for bigger and better things that cannot be achieved under the current model.
 Being the messenger of change to those that do not realize immediate gains, though the intention is for the greater good, is not an easy undertaking.
 Dealing with people, particularly those who are vulnerable and risk-averse, requires careful handling.

 Manage!
 Maintain!
 Move!
 When change is involved, there will be a small group within the organization that may never come on board.
 The job of the change agent is to manage these people throughout the process so as to not adversely influence the rest of the group.
 The second small group are the early adopters.
 Though, they are initially on board, we need to maintain their support throughout the process.
 The project cannot afford the risk of losing them.
 The largest opportunity lies with the generally neutral individuals that, with some work, we can move to change.
 Depending on the peripheral influences, this group can move collectively, individually, dramatically or gradually.
-The bottom line is in order for the project to be successful we need to win over this group.
+The bottom line is in order for the project to be successful we need to spend most of our effort working on this group.

 Without group acceptance, a project is doomed.
 Even though we know change management is the single most important factor in a project’s success, generally the least amount of time in any initiative is spent managing it.